mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Beneficial Centralization {#necessary}

-Some protocols introduce centralization risk that is unavoidable, because the protocol's goals requires a centralized function.
+Some protocols introduce centralization risk that is unavoidable, because the protocol's goals require a centralized function.

 For example, when there is a need for a single, globally coordinated “source of truth”, that function is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.